 Frequently Asked Questions

 Commencement is the university-wide ceremony that recognizes all bachelors, masters, and doctoral graduates from all of the Norman campus colleges.
 Each of the college's bachelor and master students are presented by the dean of the college to the President of the University as a group, with the request to grant them their degrees.
 Only the doctoral graduates receive individual recognition at the university-wide Commencement ceremony.
 Filled with pageantry, it is the time for graduates to celebrate the culmination of their time at OU.
-President Boren will address the graduates, and the Commencement speaker will offer remarks.

 The College of Arts and Sciences Convocation, held at Lloyd Noble Center, individually recognizes each baccalaureate and masters graduate.
 Each student’s name is read by an announcer, he or she is congratulated by the dean, and an official graduation photo is taken.